-F1: Mercedes’ Antonelli wins in Japan to become youngest F1 leader
+Antonelli of Mercedes wins in Japan to become youngest F1 title leader

 - list 4 of 4Morocco believe case of the AFCON crown is closed despite Senegal appeal

-He whooped with delight as he crossed the line, telling his team “the pace was unbelievable today”.
+He whooped with delight as he crossed the line, telling his team, “The pace was unbelievable today.”

-He leads the championship after three races, building on the first grand prix win of his career two weeks ago in China.
+He leads the championship after three races, building on the first Grand Prix win of his career two weeks ago in China.

-Mercedes’ George Russell, who started the day on top of the championship standings, finished fourth.
+George Russell of Mercedes, who started the day on top of the championship standings, finished fourth.

 Russell battled Piastri for the lead over the first half of the race but pitted just before the safety car to drop back out of contention for the win.